Rhode Island

 Although you can slog through the laws at Title 33 of the U.S. Code or Title 2 or 46 of the Rhode Island General Laws, comprehensible information about stormwater is accessible through DEM website.

 CRMC, among its many functions, oversees stormwater in the coastal zone and in freshwater wetlands adjacent to the coastal zone.
-See Storm Water Management in the RI Coastal Zone for more information.

 Guidance are reports on research that may suggest best practice but does not have the force of law behind it.
 For example the RI Stormwater Solutions (URI), and LEEDS certification program of U. S. Green Building Council provide guidance.

 Guidance and education come from the federal Department of Agriculture’s Natural Resources Conservation Service (NRCS) that provides technical assistance on stormwater runoff in various settings.
 It provides educational resources that can be found on the internet.
 Through USDA Co-op Extension, University of RI provides technical support to municipalities on stormwater, as do the Conservation Districts.
-Visit the URI Stormwater Solutions Website for more information.

 Green Buildings Act: Public Law No. 2009-212 Title 37 of the R.I.
 General Laws Public Property & Works ยง37-24, et. seq.
 The Green Buildings Act requires that all State of Rhode Island new construction projects over 5,000 gsf. and renovation projects over 10,000 gsf., including projects of all Rhode Island State Agencies and Cities & Towns, that have not entered the design phase prior to Jan.
 1, 2010, be designed & constructed using an approved high performance green building standard.
 Standards include LEED, Green Globes, CHIPS and the 2012 International Green Construction Code (IgCC).
 Many areas within these high performance green building standards require elements of green infrastructure or use of other low impact development techniques in order to help to achieve compliance.